surranc20/pokered/README.md

    - Menu: Shift key

 Current known bugs:
-   - Need to add a change of direction timer to player to make them stop for a couple ticks when changing direction
+   - Need to add a change of direction timer to player to make them stop for a couple ticks when changing direction.
+   - The PC is currently a work in progress and will likely crash if you mess around with it.

+This project was for educational purposes and all Pokémon assets are the property of Game Freak and Nintendo.
+The latest Pokémon games can be purchased here: https://www.pokemoncenter.com/category/video-game